 The most dynamic and forcing option available to black.
 The white knight on d4 is immediately challenged.
-Another highly respectable move is 4....Nf6 leading to highly complex middlegame positions after 5.
-Nxc6 bxc6 6. e5 Qe7 The other main 7.
-Qe2 Nd5 possibility 4...
-Qh4?! has not fared well in the cyber age, as our silicon friends have found numerous ways to punish black for bringing out the queen to h4 so early.
+The most popular move is 4....Nf6 leading to highly complex middlegame positions after 5.
+Nxc6 bxc6 6. e5 Qe7 7.
+Qe2 Nd5

+The other main possibility 4...
+Qh4?! has not fared well in the cyber age, as our silicon friends have found numerous ways to punish black for bringing the queen out to h4 so early.
 Finally, black should avoid the beginner's error 4...
 Nxd4? when white has complete control of the centre of the board after the simple 5.
 Qxd4!